jrclogic/SMCDEL/README.md

 - `stack install` will put two executables `smcdel` and `smcdel-web` into ~/.local/bin which should be in your `PATH` variable.

-2) Create a text file which describes the knowledge structure and the formulas you want to check for truth or validity:
+2) Create a text file `MuddyShort.smcdel.txt` which describes the knowledge structure and the formulas you want to check for truth or validity:

     ```
     -- Three Muddy Children in SMCDEL